Xiaoxi-Lin/SUMO_TOP/README.md

 # SUMO_TOP
-An application od topologiccal data analysis in predicting sumoylation sites
+An application of topologiccal data analysis in predicting sumoylation sites

 # Requirement
 requirement.txt